projecttacoma/bulk-export-server/README.md

 For more information on the export endpoints, read this documentation on the [Export Request Flow](https://hl7.org/fhir/uv/bulkdata/export/index.html#request-flow).

+#### Bulk Status

+This server supports the bulk status endpoint in support of the [Export Request Flow](https://hl7.org/fhir/uv/bulkdata/export/index.html#request-flow).

+Endpoint: `GET [fhir base]/bulkstatus/[client id]`

+The server additionally supports a related convenience endpoint which kicks off an `$import` operation for an existing export request.
+The exported data is selected for import to a data receiver server.
+This import server location should be specifed with parameters using a FHIR [Parameters Resource](http://hl7.org/fhir/R4/parameters.html) with name `receiver` in the request body.
+The server will respond with the same bulk status information according to the progress of the existing export workflow.

+Endpoint: `POST [fhir base]/bulkstatus/[client id]/kickoff-import`

 ## Supported Query Parameters

 The server supports the following query parameters: